 The handling of a batch of many business transactions that have accumulated over a period of time (e.g. an hour, day, week, month, or year).
 It is the application of a process, or set of processes, to many data entities or objects in a repetitive and predictable fashion with either no manual element, or a separate manual element for error processing.

 The time frame within which a batch job must complete.
 This can be constrained by other systems coming online, other dependent jobs needing to execute or other factors specific to the batch environment.

 It is the main batch task or unit of work controller.
 It initializes the business logic, and controls the transaction environment based on commit interval setting, etc.

-An application program created by application developer to process the business logic for an entire Step.
+A component created by application developer to process the business logic for a Step.

 Job Types describe application of jobs for particular type of processing.
 Common areas are interface processing (typically flat files), forms processing (either for online pdf generation or print formats), report processing.

 A driving query identifies the set of work for a job to do; the job then breaks that work into individual units of work.
 For instance, identify all financial transactions that have a status of "pending transmission" and send them to our partner system.
 The driving query returns a set of record IDs to process; each record ID then becomes a unit of work.
 A driving query may involve a join (if the criteria for selection falls across two or more tables) or it may work with a single table.